Event Type: CLE / CPD, Seminar

 - District Court Judges share their views on managing patent litigation, recent trends, and tips for efficient case disposition (featuring two separate Judges sessions!)

 - NEW!
 Demonstration of an effective opening statement in a patent case from the plaintiff and from the defendant, including commentary from a jury consultant

 - Strategies for multi-party litigation, joint defense groups, indemnification, and indirect and divided infringement claims

 - A session directed to advanced strategy and tactics in the complex world of patent litigation, parallel PTO proceedings and business considerations

 - Trends in patent remedies: damages, injunctions and ongoing royalties where an injunction is not granted

 Patent litigators and lawyers in patent firms who advise clients in disputes that may lead to litigation, examination or post-grant proceedings at the Patent Office; general business litigators whose practice includes patent trials; patent prosecutors whose actions in preparing and prosecuting patents are critical in providing support for the proper claim construction and in assessing infringement and invalidity issues; and corporate counsel who will have the responsibility for supervising patent litigation, interpreting its progress for management, and pursuing opportunities for settlement, as well as those who are responsible for a company’s overall patent strategy.

-For more information, or to register, download the .PDF below or visit pli.edu.
+For more information, or to register, visit pli.edu.